manassaloi/manassaloi.github.io/_posts/2021-09-27-overindex-measurement.markdown

 title:  "Overindexing on measurement of engineering output"
 ---

 One naive mistake I see a lot of people make is trying to optimise for output metric like jira story points.
-Or even try to measure very hard to measure metrics like lead and cycle time of projects.
+Even worse: try to measure very hard to measure metrics like lead and cycle time of projects.

 How do I know this?
 Because I was one of these idiots.